enel-gdh-educational/katacoda-scenarios/docker/part2/step3.md

 1. Monitor (following) the logs of the container mapped on port 90 of your host

-2. Call the api on the */predict* endpoint to run a simulation and check in the logs which model is being used.
+2. Call the API on the */predict* endpoint to run a simulation and check in the logs which model is being used.

 3. Working only on your host file system copy a new model (.joblib file) in the host volume

 4. Re-execute step 2 and you should see that the app is using the last copied model (because the application code is written to do that).
-You can also see that is returning different results
+You can also see that it os returning different results

 5. <span style="color:orange">
     [Optional]